 “That’s just personally the way I’ve been feeling the last two years,” admits Jack.
 “And I know a lot of other people feel the same way.
 We’ve all lost something during this time, either loved ones, jobs or relationships.”

 There are songs that touch on such teenage tropes as jealousy and regret (“All Good”), best friends in rehab (“10:15”) or one-night stands (“21”).

 “It’s old and new at the same time,” says Jack about his musical growth.
 “I’m modernizing the past.”

-Jack West was just 13 years old when he wrote “Old Soul” in 2018, singing “An old soul is who I am...”
-Three years later, the preternaturally talented singer-songwriter-guitarist is now 16, with a debut album (2019’s For the Record), a live EP (2020’s Live at Easy Street Records from a New Year’s Eve performance at the renowned Seattle retail store) and a handful of “Covid singles” including “Forever” and “The Last Arcade” released in the summer and fall of 2020, under his belt.
+Jack West is wise beyond his years.
+He was barely 13 years old when he wrote “Old Soul” four years ago and since then, has released a debut album (2019’s For the Record), a live EP (2020’s Live at Easy Street Records from a performance at the renowned Seattle retail store) and a handful of “Covid singles,” including “Forever,” “The Last Arcade,” “Missing You” and “A Little Shine.”

-With his touring career taking off after an appearance at the famed BottleRock Festival in Napa, CA, followed by performances at the 50th Woodstock Celebration in Bethel, NY, and at notable rock photographer Danny Clinch’s Transparent Gallery in Asbury Park, West then saw his touring schedule cut drastically short in 2020.
+His touring resume includes performances at the BottleRock Festival in Napa, CA, followed by performances at the 50th Woodstock Celebration in Bethel, NY, and at notable rock photographer Danny Clinch’s Transparent Gallery in Asbury Park, NJ.